jennybeaudin/step-up-it/about.md

 ---
 layout: page
+title: Step Up to Information Technology
-title: About
+menu_text: About
 permalink: /about/
 ---

-## Step Up to Information Technology

-### Beginning January 21 in Essex, Vermont
+## Beginning January 21 in Essex, Vermont

 **Call or email to register! ♦  [Download flyer here]({{ site.baseurl }}/files/StepUp_IT_flyer_11_20141.pdf)**